karmainside/ms-teams-linux/README.md

 Application supports very limited version of notifications.
 If you have something unread in chats, you will receive push notification and the icon will change with one with big red dot.

+### Known issues
+If you are stucked with blank white, blue or purple screen, just click File -> Reload, there is no need to relaunch the application.

 ### If you don't see tray icon
 On Linux distributions that only have app indicator support, you have to install libappindicator1 to make the tray icon work.